haiheipijuan/apidoc/source/index.html.md

 ### 2018-01-15

-- Create Subscription Link: `type` field is now required and must be set to `"subscription"`.
+- The `type` field is now required and must be one of `"invoice"`, `"subscription"`, or `"product"`.
+  This is forward compatible to version 2017-10-01: You can start using the `type` field today.